 Tiona Nekkia McClodden, THE FULL SEVERITY OF COMPASSION, 2019, Manual cattle squeeze chute, paint, 104 × 68 × 97 in (264.16 × 172.72 × 246.38 cm) “Grief and Grievance: Art and Mourning in America,” 2021.
 Exhibition view: New Museum, New York.
 Photo: Dario Lasagni.

-Join us for a conversation with artist Tiona Nekkia McClodden in dialogue with New Museum curator Margot Norton.
+Join us for a conversation with artist Tiona Nekkia McClodden in dialogue with New Museum curator Margot Norton, Allen and Lola Goldring Curator at the New Museum.

 In conjunction with the exhibition “Grief and Grievance: Art and Mourning in America,” the New Museum is honored to host this conversation series and highlight the practices of artists participating in this exhibition.